LearnMetabarcoding/LearnMetabarcoding/sphinx/source/placing_otus_in_trees.rst

 	$ mafft --thread 1 --addfragments ​otus.fasta​ --6merpair ​supermatrix.fasta​ > ​out.fasta

-Here we use mafft’s ​--addfragments argument, which you can read about at `https://mafft.cbrc.jp/alignment/software/addsequences.html <https://mafft.cbrc.jp/alignment/software/addsequences.html>`_.
+Here we use mafft’s ​--addfragments argument, which you can read about `here <https://mafft.cbrc.jp/alignment/software/addsequences.html>`_.
 Again, we’re using some options which make this alignment very very fast, but the accuracy might not be great.

 Download this alignment and have a look at it using your alignment viewer.